What You Need to Prove Medical Malpractice

 Medical malpractice occurs when a health care provider’s negligence causes him or her to make an error that results in a patient’s injury or death.

 However, just because the outcome of a medical procedure did not go as expected does not mean a doctor is liable for medical malpractice.
 There must have been several elements present in order to establish that a doctor is liable for a patient’s injury, worsened condition or death.

-Below, Lynch Law Firm’s New Jersey medical malpractice lawyers discuss which factors must be present in your claim to hold a health care liable for negligence.
+Below, Lynch Law Firm, PC’s New Jersey medical malpractice lawyers discuss which factors must be present in your claim to hold a health care liable for negligence.
 To learn more, contact us to schedule a free, no obligation consultation.

 First, you must be able to establish that a doctor-patient relationship existed when the medical error occurred.

 A doctor-patient relationship is established when a health care provider agrees to offer you his or her professional services.
 This may occur when a doctor diagnosis your condition during an initial examination or when a health care provider agrees to treat your medical condition.

 Since a doctor-patient relationship can be established at various stages during medical treatment, there are several types of health care providers who can be held liable for medical malpractice.
 This includes:

 - Physician assistants